HanKruiger/hankruiger.com/content/now.md

 *I am looking for new job opportunities.
 I hope to find a developer / data analysis position at an organisation that is relevant for society.*

 ## Reading
-* I'm reading *De meeste mensen deugen* by Rutger Bregman.
+* I'm reading *The Last Wish* by Andrzej Sapkowski.

 ## Side projects
 * I'm learning Danish on Duolingo.